Skopos-team/Skopos/README.md

 - matplotlib>=2.0.2
 - scipy>=1.0.0

+Currently there is a problem with matplotlib.
+Before installing skopos, install matplotlib from conda.

+	$ conda install matplotlib

-You can clone the repository or install it from pip.
+Then you can clone the repository or install it from pip.

 	$ pip install skopos